 In order to submit your site to Google, open Search Console and follow the following steps:

 Hit the ‘Start Now’ button as you’re seeing in the above image.
 You’ll be redirected to the Search Console welcome screen.
-You’ll find two options for adding your property to the Search Console.
-One is adding a domain name without any prefix, such as, example.com; and the other is adding a complete URL with all prefixes, such as, http://www.example.com.
+You’ll find two options to add your property to the Search Console.
+One is adding a domain name without any prefix, such as example.com; and the other is adding a complete URL with all prefixes, such as http://www.example.com.
 The screen looks like this:

-You might be confused in choosing an option and that’s normal.
+You might be confused about choosing an option, and that’s normal.
 Therefore, let me tell you in detail.

 Option 1: Adding Domain Property to Search Console and Verifying Ownership

-If you’re selecting the first option to add your property, all variations of your domain including HTTP and HTTPS types and su-bdomains including WWW and non-WWW versions will be included as a single property.
+If you select the first option to add your property, all variations of your domain, including HTTP and HTTPS types, and subdomains including WWW and non-WWW versions, will be included as a single property.
 You don’t need to add protocol and sub-domain variations in further steps.
 I highly recommend this option.

 Pros and Cons of this Option